Site Maintenance October 29 – November 5

 • Quality improvement: Ideas for quality improvement such as methods to advocate for resources from hospital administration to address important patient care needs such as post-intensive care syndrome and implementation of the ICU Liberation Bundle (A-F) and pain, agitation/sedation, delirium, immobility, and sleep disruption (PADIS) guidelines.
 Other initiatives in this area include methods for creating the business case for critical care and training on how to present that to administration.

 • Resource shortages: Strategies to address shortages of such resources as medications, ICU beds, and clinicians, and underresourced ICUs in rural or urban areas in developed countries.
-Specific examples could include the use of telemedicine, mentoring programs, amending current programming to make applicable to underresourced areas.
+Specific examples could include the use of telemedicine, mentoring programs, or amending current programming to make applicable to underresourced areas.

 Proposals have been funded with budgets ranging from a few thousand to several hundred thousand dollars.
 Your staff partner will assist with the budget.
 The budget must be included with the full proposal but is not required for the LOI.